zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 Setting \\(n = 0\\) results in a homogeneous medium.

-Plugging this in into the formula of optical depth, we obtain the following expression:
+After plugging it in into the formula of optical depth, we obtain the following expression:

 $$ \tag{28}
 \bm{\tau\_{ep}}(\bm{x}, \bm{v}, t)